johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 - If the opportunistic SVCB is not validated (e.g., unsigned, or validation fails), then:
   - The resolver MAY use only positive "alpn" entries to attempt an upgrade (e.g., dot, doq).
-  - The resolver MUST ignore any negative transport signals (e.g., "-do53").
+  - The resolver MUST ignore the negative transport signal "-do53", if present.
   - The resolver MUST ignore ipv4hint, ipv6hint, tlsa, and any other parameters that affect addressing or authentication.
   - The resolver MUST be prepared to immediately fall back to traditional UDP/TCP (Do53)